-23. Section 72 of the Housing (Scotland) Act 2010 places a duty on external auditors and reporting accountants to disclose events of material significance to SHR.
+- 27. Section 72 of the Housing (Scotland) Act 2010 places a duty on external auditors and reporting accountants to disclose events of material significance to SHR.
 A piece of information that has material significance may include anything that seriously threatens the stability of an RSL's finances, operations, reputation or legality.
-Further information about section 72 disclosures is contained in SHR's published guidance.

-24. SHR will seek assurance from an RSL that it has an effective strategy in place to deal with the circumstances giving rise to a Notifiable Event or a section 72 disclosure in order to protect the interests of the organisation.
-SHR will assess whether it is necessary to assist or intervene to protect the interests of tenants and others, public investment and the reputation of the sector.
+Further information about section 72 disclosures is contained in SHR's published guidance. - 28.
+SHR will seek assurance from an RSL that it has an effective strategy in place to deal with the circumstances giving rise to a Notifiable Event or a section 72 disclosure in order to protect the interests of the organisation.
+SHR will assess whether it is necessary to assist or intervene to protect the interests of tenants and others, public investment and the reputation of the sector. - 29.
+Since 1 April 2016 OSCR has asked charities to report any events that threaten to have a significant impact on the charity or its assets to OSCR as a Notifiable Event.
+OSCR and SHR have agreed that Charitable RSLs do not need to report notifiable events to OSCR.

-25. SHR will inform OSCR within 5 working days where it considers that the circumstances of a Notifiable Event or a section 72 disclosure constitute a serious matter around governance or financial mismanagement, and which may lead OSCR to consider the disqualification of a trustee.
+SHR will inform OSCR within 5 working days where it considers that the circumstances of a Notifiable Event or a section 72 disclosure constitute a serious matter around governance or financial mismanagement, and which may lead OSCR to consider regulatory action.
 This may include, but is not limited to, the following situations:

-- Serious or sustained mismanagement or misconduct by governing body members; - Improper or illegal activity by governing body members; - Fraudulent activity by governing body members or their involvement in the acceptance or giving of bribes from/ to other persons;

-26. SHR will take the lead role in any inquiry arising from a Notifiable Event or a section 72 disclosure.
+- Serious or sustained mismanagement or misconduct by governing body members - Improper or illegal activity by governing body members - Fraudulent activity by governing body members or their involvement in the acceptance or giving of bribes from/ to other persons - 30.
+SHR will take the lead role in any inquiry arising from a Notifiable Event or a section 72 disclosure.